GST/HST for Canadian Creators and Influencers: Threshold, Awareness and Records

 Platform income complications

-Platform income (YouTube AdSense, TikTok Creator Fund, Twitch, Patreon, etc.) is more nuanced.
+Platform income (YouTube AdSense, TikTok Creator Rewards, Twitch, Patreon, etc.) is more nuanced.
 Some platforms may be the “supplier” for GST/HST purposes in their relationship with the consumer, which can affect how creator payouts are treated.

 This is exactly the kind of question worth bringing to a creator-aware accountant.
 Keep the payout reports — they will be needed.